 In the WLPMA shallow aquifer system, the simulated groundwater production rate in model year 2020, at the beginning of the implementation period, was 1,800 AFY.
 The production rate in model year 2040, at the beginning of the sustaining period, was 1,000 AFY.
 The average production from the shallow aquifer system for the sustaining period was 1,000 AFY.
-In the LAS, the simulated groundwater production rate in model year 2020 was 13,000 AFY and the simulated groundwater production rate in model year 2040 was 10,000 AFY.
-The average production rate from the LAS for the sustaining period was 7,0009,700 AFY.
-The resulting average combined extraction rate from the two aquifer systems was approximately 10,000 AFY for the 30-year sustaining period (Table 2-15).
+In the LAS, the simulated groundwater production rate in model year 2020 was 13,000 AFY and the simulated groundwater

 Modeled extraction rates depend on climate, surface water availability, and simulated groundwater elevations for each model year.
 The reductions implemented reflect a reduction in overall water demand for the WLPMA and the Oxnard Subbasin and are not the exact percentage specified for any given year.
-Therefore, the extraction rate
+Therefore, the extraction rate from the shallow aquifer system in 2040 is 56% of the extraction rate in 2020, rather than the 25% reduction specified in the model scenario description.